 Glass

-Glass is processed by Cello Recycling Ltd. It is transported to their glass container facility in Yorkshire where it is sorted by colour and processed into glass cullet (crushed glass).
-The glass cullet is then melted in a furnace ready to be made into new food, beverage, and pharmaceutical containers at the site.
-None of the glass is sent abroad, it is all used within the UK.
+Glass is processed by Sibelco.
+It is transported to their glass recycling facility in Sheffield where it is sorted by colour, ready to be processed into glass cullet (crushed glass).
+The cullet is remelted back into container glass for use in the food, beverage, and pharmaceutical industries within the UK.

 Glass is recyclable pretty much forever – throwing it away really is a waste!
 Check which glass items you can recycle.